daverodriguez/generator-hanbs/README.md

 ## New features

+Version 0.1.3: Updated the class and controller subgenerators to write hanbs.json if it does not exist, so you can use those generators as standalones, or have different configurations per folder.
+Updated the controller subgenerator to use the node path module and to allow dot-separated controller names like class.

 Version 0.1.2 adds a new "class" subgenerator that you can use to scaffold HanBS-compatible classes.
 The syntax is:
 `yo hanbs:class ClassName`